 The annual Light The Night walk benefits the Leukemia and Lymphoma Society.
 The Humanist Community of Central Ohio worked with Foundation Beyond Belief to raise money for the 2012 walk.
 In 2013, this effort was expanded to include other Columbus CoR groups and $3207.46 was raised.

-The Humanist Community of Central Ohio held Bleed-N-Feed events from 2009 – 2016 to encourage blood donation at the Red Cross.
-These events are expanding in 2017 to include COUNT and other Columbus CoR members.
+The Humanist Community of Central Ohio (HCCO) held Bleed-N-Feed events from 2009 – 2016 to encourage blood donation at the Red Cross.
+These events expanded in 2017 to include Central Ohio United Non-Theists (COUNT) and other Columbus CoR members.
 Donation is often followed by a social event at a local pub/restaurant.
 Former Coordinator Lyz Liddell estimates that 175-200 units were donated as part of this effort from late 2009/early 2010 to Spring 2015.
 Starting in 2017, events are scheduled for Third Thursdays in January, March, May, July, September and November on HCCO and COUNT meetup accounts.
+10 Columbus CoR volunteers spent 34 hours donating 29 units of whole blood, red blood cells, or platelets for Bleed-N-Feed events so far this year.

 Ronald McDonald House

 The Ronald McDonald House (RMH) in Columbus provides a place to stay for families with children being treated at Nationwide Childrens Hospital, OSU Wexner Medical Center and other Franklin county hospitals.
 It is the largest RMH in the world and is funded and operated entirely by the local community.
-The Central Ohio United Non-Theists (COUNT) collected science books on Darwin Day (2013) and donated them to RMH.
+The Central Ohio United Non-Theists (COUNT) collected science books on Darwin Day in 2013 and donated them to RMH.
+COUNT volunteers crocheted 63 hats that were donated to RMH in November 2017.
 Members of Columbus CoR groups volunteer via COUNT to serve as Housewarmers, restocking “hotel” rooms and otherwise assisting guests.
-Seventeen volunteers worked a total of 925 hours from May, 2013 through May, 2017.
+Nineteen volunteers worked a total of 1045.5 hours from May, 2013 through October, 2017.